clickalicious/ci-github-bot/README.md

 ### CircleCI

-This is an example on how to use the bridge between `CircleCI` environment and `Ci-GitHub-Bot`:
+This is an example on how to use the bridge between `CircleCI` environment and `ci-github-bot`:
 ```javascript

 // Imports